alexkarezin/jabref-wiki/Home.md

 # JabRef

-To foster its developments, the JabRef core team is conducting a [survey](https://enquetes.inra.fr/index.php?sid=29749) until November 14.
+To foster its developments, the JabRef core team conducted a survey until November 14, 2015.
-We ask everyone to take part to help us putting priorities on our development efforts.
+The results will be published soon.

 Old wiki with more information: https://sourceforge.net/p/jabref/wiki/Main_Page/